dhrptl1612/DhruviChatbot/README.md

 # DhruviChatbot
-DDU Assistant(ChatBOT)
-A ChatBOT who greets you and helps you to fetch ur required information intelligently.Chatbots make it possible to automate conversations that used to involve specialists.
-It Save money and time.Provide support 24/7.we had use technologies such as google colab,numpy,NLP(Natural language processing),Machine learning.
+DDU Assistant is an intelligent chatbot designed to greet users and assist them in fetching the required information efficiently.
+By leveraging advanced technologies, DDU Assistant can automate conversations that traditionally required human specialists, thereby saving both time and money.
+The chatbot provides 24/7 support, ensuring users have access to assistance whenever they need it.